Breaking The Silence: Why Boys Should Be Taught About Periods And Menstrual Health

 Conclusion: Expanding Puberty Education For Both Genders

 Ultimately, understanding menstruation coexists with all other issues that surround puberty and sexual education.
-The menstrual cycle should be explained among the aspects that boys should understand as well as the general developments that girls pass through puberty.
+The menstrual cycle should be explained among the aspects that boys should understand, as well as the general developments that girls pass through during puberty.

 For further details on puberty, you can check out the puberty videos available on HTTYC, which have much relevant information for young learners.

-By normalizing conversations around menstruation and creating period education for boys, we walk towards gender equality and inclusive communication.
-The reason why boys should be educated on the issue of menstruation is to help them grow up to be respectful and supportive of the women they come across in their daily lives thus making society a better place.
+By normalising conversations around menstruation and creating period education for boys, we walk towards gender equality and inclusive communication.
+The reason why boys should be educated on the issue of menstruation is to help them grow up to be respectful, informed, and compassionate individuals in their daily lives, thus making society a better place.

 Shop Adira innerwear for teens, including period panties, and get an extra 10% off using code 'PERIODTALK10'